 Contact the program for quarterly billing details for the totals listed above.

 Students in the HSOR program finance their education in a variety of ways.
 Funding can come from education and training grants, institutional or departmental sponsorship, fellowships, scholarships or loans.
 Most students rely on a combination of two or more funding sources.

-Each year the program awards several scholarships of up to $18,000 to incoming master's students.
+Each year the program awards several scholarships of up to $18,000 to admitted master's students from outside Northwestern.
 Average awards are between $10,000-$15,000.
 All external applicants are automatically considered for a scholarship during review of their application and will be notified of any award in their letter of admission.